treeverse/lakeFS/docs/reference/upgrade.md

   type: rocks
 ```

-## Data Migration for Version v0.49.0
+## Data Migration for Version v0.50.0

 We discovered a bug in the way lakeFS is storing objects in the underlying object store.
-It affects azure and gcp repositories and only some of those.
+It affects only repositories on Azure and GCP, and not all of these.
 [Issue #2397](https://github.com/treeverse/lakeFS/issues/2397#issuecomment-908397229) describes the repository storage namespaces patterns
 which are affected by this bug.